Pneumonia: Causes, Symptoms & Support Strategies

 Use Colloidal or Nano Silver

 According to a study published in the Journal of Alternative and Complementary Medicine, silver may be effective against both aerobic and anaerobic bacteria.
-Research has found that colloidal silver is able to permeate and damage bacterial cells.
+Research has found that colloidal silver can permeate and damage bacterial cells.
 Further research suggests that by increasing oxidative stress in bacterial cells, colloidal silver may also be able to inhibit the growth of or kill bacteria.
 (43, 44, 45, 46, 47)

-While there are no further studies on the subject, it interesting to point out a case report of a twelve year-old patient with cystic fibrosis.
+While there are no further studies on the subject, it is interesting to point out a case report of a twelve year-old patient with cystic fibrosis.
 Colloidal silver supplementation effectively treated his Pseudomonas aeruginosa, which is a multi-drug resistant bacteria that can lead to pneumonia.
-(48) While it is not FDA approved to prevent, treat or cure pneumonia, it can be very helpful.
+(48 While it is not FDA-approved to prevent, treat, or cure pneumonia, it can be very helpful.

 Colloidal Silver, Colloidal Silver: Top 3 Immune Benefits and How to Use It